 The CP function shall control the processing of the traffic received from the (S)Gi-LAN or N6-LAN in the UP function as specified in the rest of this specification for traffic received from any other interface, but with PDR(s) including a PDI with the Source Interface indicating "SGi-LAN/N6-LAN".
 The UP function shall distinguish packets coming from (S)Gi-LAN/N6-LAN based on local configuration.

+NOTE: In some cases, the traffic needs be steered towards service chaining functions within the N6-LAN first and then the same traffic can come back to the UPF and be further steered towards the Data Network or UE.
+In such scenario, as an implementation and/or deployment option, e.g. for the uplink traffic, the CP function can generate two pairs of PDRs and FARs, one is to instruct the UP function to detect the relevant uplink traffic and to steer the traffic to the N6-LAN; the other is to instruct the UP function to detect the same traffic sent back from the Service Chaining Functions and steer it to the Data Network.
+It is assumed in both PDRs, the same packet filters and/or application ID on packet detection is used.